Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: numerical algorithm and convergence

 \section{numerical algorithm and convergence}

-The time-dependent variational principle (TDVP) methods are used for real-time evolutions of the ground state.
-The time that can be faithfully accessed during numerical calculation is limited by the bond dimensions, because of the entanglement entropy growth during time evolution.
-We use bond dimensions up to $D=2200$ for the time up to $\tau_{tot}=50/J$, and the time correlator is measured at every $\delta \tau =0.5/J$.
+The time-dependent variational principle (TDVP) method is used for the real-time evolution of the ground state.
+The time scale that can be reliably accessed in numerical simulations is limited by the bond dimensions, owing to the growth of entanglement during time evolution.
+In practice, we use bond dimensions up to $D=2200$ to simulate the dynamics up to $\tau_{\rm tot}=50/J$, with time correlators measured at intervals of $\delta \tau =0.5/J$.

-For finite temperature calculations, the procedure starts from a high-temperature expansion of the density matrix $\rho(\beta_0) \simeq 1-\beta_0 H + \frac{\beta_0^2}{2} H^{2}$~\cite{chen2017SETTN,li2023tangent}, with $\beta_0 = 2^{-15}$.
-We then successively double the inverse temperature until $\beta=1$, followed by a linear evolution in $\beta$ with step size $\delta \beta = 1$ down to the lowest temperature.
-In practice, we employ the one-site tangent space tensor renormalization group scheme with U(1) symmetry on the $N=18 \times 6$ lattice with bond dimensions up to $D=2000$.
-The bond dimension is enlarged through the controlled bond expansion algorithm~\cite{gleis2023CBEDMRG,li2024CBEtdvp}, with an increment of $\delta D=200$ and a truncation error maintained at $\epsilon \lesssim 5\times 10^{-5}$.
+For finite-temperature calculations, we initialize the density matrix using a high-temperature expansion, $\rho(\beta_0) \simeq 1-\beta_0 H + \frac{\beta_0^2}{2} H^{2}$~\cite{chen2017SETTN,li2023tangent}, with $\beta_0 = 2^{-15}$.
+We then successively double the inverse temperature until $\beta=1$, followed by a linear evolution in $\beta$ with step size $\delta \beta = 1$ until the target temperature is reached.
+In practice, we employ the one-site tangent-space tensor renormalization group scheme with U(1) symmetry, primarily on the $L_{x}\times L_{y}=18\times 6$ lattice, with bond dimension up to $D=2000$.
+The bond dimension is enlarged using the controlled bond expansion algorithm~\cite{gleis2023CBEDMRG,li2024CBEtdvp}, with increments of $\delta D=200$ and the truncation error maintained below $\epsilon \lesssim 5\times 10^{-5}$.